kmoiseev/ClientServerDemo/README.md

 Where

-`-d` - means run the command as demon
+`-d` - means run the command as daemon

 `--build` - means rebuild images before starting.
 No need if sources were not updated